mgbarsky/streamcount/README.md

 where 'kmers_file' is the full path and file name of the file from which to extract the k-mers.
 The file with k-mers should contain only characters from a valid DNA alphabet.
-These should be dealt with prior to running the program.
+This should be dealt with prior to running the program.

 -i --input 'input_file'